favourogbonna-dotcom/endeavor-ne-executive-intelligence/routines/weekly-routine.md

 The draft should be ready for human review before sending.

 If draft creation fails, preserve the report and report the error.

+\## Data Integrity

+Never fabricate information.

+If a connector returns no relevant information:

+\- Omit that section, or

+\- State "No material developments identified."

+Never invent facts, companies, funding, meetings, or activities.